GazeBlend: Exploring Paired Gaze-Based Input Techniques for Navigation and Selection Tasks on Mobile Devices: Pairing Gaze-based Input Techniques Concept and Implementation

 \subsubsection{Gaze Gestures}

 We used single-stroke right and left gestures, as they are efficient for basic navigation~\citep{Møllenbach_Hansen_Lillholm_2013, 10.1145/1520340.1520699}.
-A gesture had to be completed within 1000\,ms (30 samples), with the Pearson correlation coefficient~\citep{10.1145/3544548.3580871} used to compare the user’s horizontal gaze path with gesture templates.
-The template with the highest correlation $> 0.8$ was taken as the intended gesture.
-Following prior work~\citep{10.1145/3544548.3580871}, unintentional activation was reduced using screen bounds gazing: a 160-pixel horizontal buffer along both screen edges~\citep{10.1145/2168556.2168601}, requiring the final gaze point to land within this area~\citep{10.1145/3544548.3580871, 10.1145/2168556.2168579, 10.1145/1520340.1520699}.
+A gesture had to be completed within 1000\,ms (30 samples), with the Pearson correlation coefficient~\citep{10.1145/3544548.3580871} used to compare the user’s horizontal gaze path with gesture templates. \revision{Consistent with prior work~\citep{10.1145/3544548.3580871}}, the template with the highest correlation $> 0.8$ was taken as the intended gesture. \revision{To prevent unintentional gaze gesture activation by distinguishing natural horizontal eye movements from navigation gestures, we employed the screen bounds gazing to complete them, similar to prior work \citep{10.1145/3544548.3580871, 10.1145/2168556.2168579}.
+By incorporating a 160 pixels-wide horizontal buffer at both the left and right screen edges, spanning the entire length of the device~\citep{10.1145/3544548.3580871}, the gesture is activated once the final horizontal gaze point crosses the buffer area, signaling completion of a gesture~\citep{10.1145/3544548.3580871, 10.1145/2168556.2168579, 10.1145/1520340.1520699}.}